docs

 Telehealth modifiers and place-of-service codes

-Authorization is the load-bearing workflow
+Authorization is the workflow that carries the revenue

 Most commercial payers and Medicaid managed care organizations require prior authorization for: